From Scarce Functional Labels to Label-Aware Generation in Homologous Protein Families

 However, the first point already presents three major difficulties, which directly impact our ability to succeed in the second.
 First, the limited number of labeled sequences makes it difficult for traditional supervised methods to generalize in the high-dimensional space of homologous proteins, whose size is typically exponential in the protein length \cite{trinquier2021efficient}.
 Second, because homologous protein sequences share a highly similar three-dimensional structure, predicted folding offers limited additional information.
 Third, homologous protein families show complex phylogenetic correlations between sequences that, for example, make it difficult to split the dataset into meaningful test and training subsets \cite{petti2022constructing}, or to dissect functional similarity from evolutionary relatedness \cite{vicedomini2022multiple}.
 In this setting, the specificities we aim to infer are subtle, fine-grained features -- unlike the broader functional categories of, e.g., GO annotations.
 As a result, we face a weak labeling signal, phylogenetically correlated sequences, and hardly defined functional distinctions.

-Our strategy is to seek sequence embeddings that reflect the underlying functional landscape.
+In this work, we investigate the extent to which sequence embeddings can reflect the underlying functional landscape and link sequences to their specificities.
 A straightforward option, which goes beyond the trivial but widely used one-hot encoding, is to exploit the multiple-sequence alignment (MSA) of a protein family ($\sim 10^3$–$10^6$ sequences) to train a latent-variable model such as a Restricted Boltzmann Machine (RBM), yielding unsupervised representations that may correlate better with specificity labels \cite{tubiana2019learning, shimagaki2019selection, PhysRevE.108.014110}.
-A second and, as we will show, more powerful option consists of exploiting the latent representations learned by a pLM encoder, pre-trained across hundreds of millions of proteins belonging to many diverse families.
+A second and widely used option consists of exploiting the latent representations learned by a pLM encoder, pre-trained across hundreds of millions of proteins belonging to many diverse families.